bpype/blender-studio-pipeline/docs/addons/pose_shape_keys.md

 # Pose Shape Keys

 This add-on enables a workflow where you can continue iterating on your vertex weights and bone constraints after you've already created your shape keys, without having to re-sculpt those shape keys.
-To put another way, you can think of shape keys as a final shape rather than as deltas on some deformation.

-The only limitation is that there is some precision loss when using bendy bone deformations.

-It also lets you manage multiple copies of a shape key together.
-Each copy can have a different vertex group mask, or be applied mirrored around the X axis.

 You can find a video tutorial and more detailed explanation of how it works [here](https://studio.blender.org/blog/rig-with-shape-keys-like-never-before/).

+### Installation
+Pose Shape Keys can be [found on the Extensions Platform](https://extensions.blender.org/add-ons/pose-shape-keys/), meaning you can simply search for it in Blender.

 ## Basic Workflow:
 - Create a pose whose deformation you want to correct.
 A pose is defined as an Action and a frame number.